lambdaclass/concrete/ROADMAP.md

    `Option<i32>` is legal for the right reason), and the **H12 std migration** (Phase 7 #38b): the trial evaluates enforcement claims against a stdlib that is checked like user code.
-3. **Run the trial and treat the result as an explicit go / no-go on the rest of Phases 11-19.**
+3. **Run the trial and treat the result as an explicit go / no-go on Phase 8.5 and the rest of Phases 11-19.** The persistent incremental driver is a large investment in scaling the bet; its Phase 6B/6C prerequisites and shadow transcript may land before the verdict, but cache activation does not.

 The trial should be implemented as the first external-user workload in the Phase 8 real-workload ladder, after the Phase 5 core slab and Phase 7